Nodge/tsip/proposals/TSIP-01 BaseError.md

 ## Unresolved Questions / Future Considerations

-- Should we provide utility functions for serialization/deserialization?
-- Should we standardize error codes or categories?
 - Should we support TypeScript targets older than ES2022?
 Supporting older targets would necessitate polyfilling the `cause` property for `Error` objects.

 ## Prior Art / References